What Good Is Someone’s World Of Lessons If They Can’t Come Off The Page?

 Some people will stop learning by choice.
 They’ve had their fair share of as much as they can — and would like to — take.

 You’ve probably heard that saying that you should practice what you preach.
 Those few words carry enormous weight.
-What we put out to add value and for others to learn needs to be workable, and we should set the example by making that happen in what we share.
+What we put out to provide value and for others to learn needs to be workable, and we should set the example and make that happen by living or utilizing the lessons we share.

 It’s also an accountability we should not only hold for ourselves, but for others as well.
 Just as we need to make sure that we can follow through on what we say and teach, it’s just as important to also keep those who teach us accountable.

-Learning not only takes place in the classroom lessons, but also in the examples set in the execution as well.
+Learning not only takes place in the classroom lessons, but also by witnessing, when possible, the teachers exemplifying the lessons as well.

 It’s important for those who teach something to practice it for various reasons: